 How To Make a $20 Trader Joe’s Cheese Board

 I’m not going to lie.
 Spending just $20 to make a cheese platter – even one from Trader Joe’s – is not going to go too far.
-And to be exact, this one was $21.31.
-But, it is doable for an inexpensive charcuterie board for a small crowd.
+It doesn’t leave a lot in the budget for multiple varieties and extras.
+BUT, it is doable for an inexpensive charcuterie board for a small crowd.
 (I just prefer not to have a budget when it comes to cheese.
 HA!)

 $20 Trader Joe’s Cheese Board Shopping List